 Transjugular Intrahepatic Portosystemic Shunt (TIPS)

-Transjugular Intrahepatic Portosystemic Shunt or TIPS is a procedure that uses imaging guidance to connect the portal vein to the hepatic vein in the liver.
-A small metal device called a stent is placed to keep the connection open and allow it to bring blood draining from the bowel back to the heart while avoiding the liver.
-TIPS may successfully reduce internal bleeding in the stomach and esophagus in patients with cirrhosis and may also reduce the accumulation of fluid in the abdomen (ascites).
+Transjugular Intrahepatic Portosystemic Shunt or TIPS is a procedure that uses imaging guidance to create a connection between two large veins in the liver, the portal vein and the hepatic vein.
+This helps blood bypass the abnormal liver so that it can return to the heart more easily.
+A small metal device called a stent is placed to keep the connection open.
+TIPS is performed to reduce the risk of internal bleeding from the stomach and esophagus in patients with cirrhosis.
+TIPS may also reduce the accumulation of fluid in the abdomen or lungs.

 Tell your doctor if there's a possibility you are pregnant and discuss any recent illnesses, medical conditions, allergies and medications you're taking.
-You may be advised to stop taking aspirin, nonsteroidal anti-inflammatory drugs (NSAIDs) or blood thinners several days prior to your procedure and instructed to not eat or drink anything after midnight the night before.
-Your doctor will tell you which medication to take in the morning.
-Leave jewelry at home and wear loose, comfortable clothing.
+You may be advised to stop taking aspirin, nonsteroidal anti-inflammatory drugs (NSAIDs) or blood thinners several days prior to your procedure.
+You will likely be instructed to not eat or drink anything after midnight the night before your procedure.
+Your doctor will tell you which medication to take the morning of the procedure.
+Leave jewelry and valuables at home.
+Wear loose, comfortable clothing.
 You will be asked to wear a gown.
-Plan to stay overnight at the hospital for one or more days.
+Plan to stay overnight at the hospital for one or more days after the procedure.

 - What is a Transjugular Intrahepatic Portosystemic Shunt (TIPS)?